-I asked my local building official how he checks a deck plan to make sure the joist size and spacing combination will meet the code.
-He replied he goes to the 40 lb. live load floor joist span tables in chapter 7 of the state residential code (based on the 2012 IRC).
+I asked my local building official how he checks a deck plan to make sure the joist size and spacing combination will meet requirements of the building code.
+He goes to the 40 lb. live load floor joist span tables in chapter 7 of the state residential code (based on the 2012 International Residential Code).
 And that’s just what many deck builders, designers and inspectors have probably done for years.
-The problem is that those tables are intended for interior floors, not decks.
-Decks get wet and may be framed with incised treated lumber so span reductions need to be applied.
+Here’s the problem: Those tables are intended for interior floors, not decks.
+Decks get wet and may be framed with incised treated lumber so spans may have to be adjusted.

-Until now, the IRC didn’t have deck joist span tables but the 2015 IRC includes a new one (Table R507.5) that will make it easy for deck builders to spec a joist size for a given span and joist spacing.
-The table includes spans for common lumber species used for deck framing like southern pine, Douglas fir, hem-fir, redwood, western cedar and others.
+Until a few years ago, the IRC didn’t have deck joist span tables.
+But the 2015 IRC included a new one (Table R507.5) that will make it easy for deck builders to spec a joist size for a given span and joist spacing.
+The table includes spans for common lumber species used for deck framing like southern pine, Douglas fir, hem-fir, redwood, western cedar and other species.
 The table accounts for wet service conditions and an incised lumber reduction for species commonly incised for pressure treatment penetration.

 The table has two column sections — one for joists without a cantilever and one for joists with a cantilever.
 Span entries are listed for 2×6 through 2×12 joists and 12 in., 16 in., and 24 in. on-center spacing.

 The illustrations (one for cantilever joists and one for flush rim-beam hung joists) point out where joist span measurements are taken from — the saddle of the ledger mounted joist hanger to the center of a dropped beam or saddle of the hanger on a flush beam.